MASSAGE THERAPY at Health In The Bay.

 Most people wait until pain occurs before seeking assistance, but having a regular massage is a highly effective preventative measure.
 It also helps to improve an individual’s overall sense of well-being for optimum physical and mental health.

-A wide range of different massage techniques are used by therapists today, but each and every one of them has the same overall goal; that of restoring structural balance to the body.
+A wide range of different massage techniques are used by our masseuses at Health In The Bay.
+They all have the same overall goal – that of restoring structural balance to the body.